sahiliamsso/docs/source/installation-guide/install.md

 # Installation

-Gluu releases packages for Ubuntu, CentOS, RHEL and Debian.
+Gluu publishes packages for Ubuntu, CentOS, RHEL and Debian.
 The installation procedure is similar across all the distributions:
-(1) Add the Gluu repository, (2) install the package, (3) start the Gluu Server and login to the container, (4) run `setup.py`.
+(1) install the package, (2) start the Gluu Server and login to the container and (3) run `setup.py`.
-Below are package specific instructions.

 ## Step 1